 At the beginning of fall semester 2017 GVSU approached all of us in the teaching program and gave us the chance to apply for the opportunity to learn about PBL (Project Based Teaching) in our next placement.
 There were only 25 slots available for the 250 some students.
 I was selected and given this amazing chance to attend workshops and receive extra training from the Buck Institute on using PBL in the classroom and creating environments and projects that encourage students to motivate their own learning.

 Project Based Learning Lessons

 During my time teacher assisting I was given a pretty long leash when it came to the lessons I created and because of this I took the unique opportunity to try out my newly acquired PBL knowledge in this urban school.
 When it came time for me to student teach I was sent to Kent Innovation High where I could practice PBL with all of it's traditional supports.
 Below you will find examples of lessons I have taught along with reflections I made after each teaching experience.
 If you'd like to see more of my interactions with students check out the Out Of The Gate Project!

-Crisis Prevention Intervention training is very important for teachers to undergo as it provides teachers with a deeper understanding of what triggers a student to go from stressed to confrontational.
+Crisis Prevention Intervention training is very important for teachers to undergo as it provides them with a deeper understanding of what triggers a student to go from stressed to confrontational.
 This training was one of the best PD's I've hand the chance of attending at BCCS.
 After this day I have mentally had a shift in the way I approach and think about students who are struggling in class.